dotnet/aspnetcore/src/Servers/Kestrel/README.md

 - `Core`: Contains the main server implementation for Kestrel.
 - `Kestrel`: Contains the public API exposed to use Kestrel.
-- `Transport.Libuv`: Contains the Libuv transport for connection management.
+- `Transport.Libuv`: Contains the obsolete Libuv transport for connection management.
 - `Transport.Quic`: Contains the QUIC transport for connection management.
 - `Transport.Sockets`:Contains the Sockets transport for connection management.